Kingxukai/linux/Documentation/fb/matroxfb.rst

 outputs:XYZ  set mapping between CRTC and outputs.
 Each letter can have value
 	     of 0 (for no CRTC), 1 (CRTC1) or 2 (CRTC2), and first letter
-	     corresponds to primary analog output, second letter to the secondary analog output and third letter to the DVI output.
+	     corresponds to primary analog output, second letter to the secondary analog output and third letter to the woke DVI output.
 	     Default setting is 100 for cards below G400 or G400 without DFP, 101 for G400 with DFP, and 111 for G450 and G550.
 You can set
 	     mapping only on first card, use matroxset for setting up other